petro-ushchuk/employee-test/README.md

 - HTTP endpoint to get all employees.
 - HTTP endpoint to get employees with the highest salary per department.
 The endpoint accept the department as an input parameter.
 - HTTP endpoint to get all departments where each department contains employees sorted by salary descending.
+Additionaly, created error handler and springfox 3 as view layer.